 I really hate that feeling of re-reading the same page over and over again because my mind is drifting.
 On the plane, I actually started reading the chapter under my breath until I was invested in the story again.

 Sure, the person next to me gave me the side eye- but that’s ok!
 Science has proven that we retain more information when we read out loud—plus it’s really fun to do the voices.

 If I’m reading a new author, especially one whose style or voice is different than I’m used to, I’ll clock in a small win for me by reading short stories or essays written by this author before diving into their 400-500 page novel.

 This is how I started with Gillian Flynn.
 Before reading Gone Girl, I read The Grownup in one sitting.
 Once I got a sense of her syntax, then picking up Gone Girl felt like reconnecting with an old friend who has a new story to tell me.

 Sometimes, you can combine audio with this short story hack by listening to Levar Burton Reads.
 He has an amazing voice and well-produced shows of his favorite short stories.
 If this hack intrigues you, listen to a short story and if you find one you love, then look to see if the author has a longer work for you to dig into.

 Reading is vital to me living wholeheartedly.

-Reading stories from new perspectives reminds us our shared humanity.
+Reading stories from new perspectives reminds us of our shared humanity.

-If there’s one thing our world needs more of it people who remember our humanity and protect it fiercely.
+If there’s one thing our world needs more of, it's people who remember our humanity and protect it fiercely.
 Reading helps us get there.